MirzaMesic777/camera-app/README.md

-For fast development and seeing your code changes live ( playing around with possible potenital use case scenarios ) I would recommend locally serving the projects folder with the _liver-server_ which has enabled live reload feature by default.
+For fast development and seeing your code changes live ( playing around with possible potenital use case scenarios ) I would recommend locally serving the projects folder with the _live-server_ which has enabled live reload feature by default.

 It can be installed simply with